 "Cab Chatter" sounds occur in the neutral position every 2 to 30 seconds.
 There are four "Chatter" messages which play at random times.
 This helps to eliminate repetitive and boring messages.
 While the sounds are selected to play randomly by the unit's computer, there is no guarantee that you won't hear the same message repeated twice or more times.
 If you don't want to hear the Cab Chatter sounds, they can be turned off through Feature 23.
 To turn off the Cab Chatter sounds, enter RESET and go to Feature 23.
 (See the section Using RESET To Program ProtoSounds® on Page 17.)
-Once in Feature 23, press the transformer whistle button and wait for again to lock in your selection.
-To turn the Cab Chatter sounds back on again, repeat the above process, but keep pressing the transformer whistle button in Feature 23 until ProtoSounds only sounds one bell ding.
+Once in Feature 23, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the module has been programmed to turn the Cab Chatter off).
+Simply turn the transformer throttle off and then on again to lock in your selection.
+To turn the Cab Chatter sounds back on again, repeat the above process, but keep pressing the transformer whistle button in Feature 23 until ProtoSounds® only sounds one bell ding.